Start Here To Travel To Malaysia!

 For me, there is no greater diversity of culture that can be found elsewhere than in my country.

-Whilst Malaysia is best known for its beaches, rainforests, it is her unique diversity of electric ethnicity of her people that makes Malaysia truly Malaysian.
+While Malaysia is best known for its beaches, rainforests, it is the unique diversity of electric ethnicity of her people that makes Malaysia truly Malaysian.

 You may meet the Malay, Chinese, Indian, Eurasians, and the Orang Asli in West Malaysia and think we are diverse.
 Or we all sound very different.

-For me, I only found out how truly united we Malaysian are when I traveled to Sabah and Sarawak.
+I only found out how truly united we Malaysian were when I traveled to Sabah and Sarawak.

 Malaysia is the only place that Malaysians feel most at home when they travel.